 Common causes of foot pain include:

-Foot pain may also be caused by systemic disease, such as:
+Foot pain may also be caused by systemic diseases.
+Examples include:

 What are the risk factors for foot pain?